FAMOUS BLACK PINE ON SALE AT THE BOTANIC GARDEN

 Prices range from £20 to £145 and all products come with a limited-edition letterpress authentication booklet created in collaboration with the Oxford-based printer Richard Lawrence.
 Numbers are quite limited, typically to a few dozen of each.

 We caught up with Professor Simon Hiscock, Director of Oxford Botanic Garden and Arboretum.
-He says that this is a bigger occasion than it might at first sight appear.
+He says that the launch of the collection is a bigger occasion than it might at first sight appear.
 For one thing, the sale of the items will materially benefit the Botanic Garden and Arboretum, always a pressing need.
 But perhaps more centrally, the work and craft that has gone into these iconic items is immense.
 Behind the scenes the work was distributed to numerous producers rather than one.

 One of them is Oxfordshire’s Sylva Foundation Wood School, responsible for a writers’ box from the black pine wood.
 Based in Long Wittenham, Sylva was formed to support the revival of wood culture using home-grown timber, stimulate innovation in design, and encourage the next generation of designers and makers.

-‘I also encourage anyone visiting the garden, and the Christmas Fair, to stroll down to the bottom and take a look at the replacement black pine that was grown from seed from the original.
+‘I also encourage anyone visiting the garden to stroll down to the bottom and take a look at the replacement black pine that was grown from seed from the original.
 It is doing very, very well and is now a small tree.’ (pictured, above right)

 On 8 June 2021, HM King Charles III (then HRH Prince of Wales) planted a new black pine raised from a seed of the original tree, the occasion commemorating the 400th anniversary of the founding of the Botanic Garden in 1621.